 Remote patient monitoring and ambient intelligence use sensors and smart devices to track a patient’s health at home.
 This is especially useful for managing chronic conditions.
 A patient with heart failure might have a smart scale that sends daily weight readings to their doctor, who can intervene if they spot signs of fluid retention.
 Ambient intelligence takes this further, using AI to interpret data from a patient’s environment.
 For example, sensors in an elderly person’s home could detect a fall and automatically call for help, providing peace of mind and faster assistance.

-Connecting the Dots with Interoperability: AI is most powerful when it has access to a complete picture of a patient’s health.
+Interoperability: AI is most powerful when it has access to a complete picture of a patient’s health.
 Interoperability, the ability of different health IT systems to exchange data seamlessly, is essential for providing this comprehensive view.

 Driving Value Based Care: In a value based care model, providers are rewarded for quality, not quantity.
 AI analytics help organizations track outcomes, identify at risk patients, and deliver proactive interventions that improve health and reduce costs.
 A great example is using an AI agent to run re-engagement campaigns that call patients overdue for screenings, directly improving a key quality metric.
 If you’re looking to improve your quality metrics, you can learn more about AI powered outreach campaigns.